aview/aview-platform/README.md

 # License
 ----------------
-The code in this repository is licensed under CC-BY-SA- unless otherwise noted.
-Please see the [LICENSE] file for details. https://creativecommons.org/licenses/by-sa/4.0/legalcode
+The code in this repository is licensed under CC-BY-SA unless otherwise noted.
+Please follow the link for more details. https://creativecommons.org/licenses/by-sa/4.0/legalcode

 # Documentation